Running insoles vs orthotics? Insoles vs no insoles? PT vs running shoe store recommendations?

 There are a lot of opinions when it comes to our runners’ feet.
-At first it seems limited to the appropriate shoe, but oh so quickly we learn there’s a whole world of very expensive orthotics and affordable insoles, but do we need them?
+At first it seems limited to the appropriate shoe, But oh so quickly we learn there’s a whole world of very expensive orthotics and affordable insoles, but do we need them?

 Running insoles are a great TOOL, but should be the secondary piece to resolving any aches, pains or ongoing injuries.